 \smnoind (c) $A$ is of type $\ttr$ if and only if it contains no non-zero finite hereditary $C^*$-subalgebra. \end{thm}

-Moreover, we show that types of $C^*$-algebras are invariance under strong Morita equivalence and under essential extension.
-Here, a $C^*$-algebra $B$ is an ``essential extension'' of a $C^*$-algebra $A$ if $A$ is an essential ideal of $B$ (in the sense that $I\cap A\neq (0)$ for every non-zero closed ideal $I$ of $B$).
-The following summaries Theorem \ref{thm:sf-C-st-alg}(d), Proposition \ref{prop:type-hered}, Theorem \ref{thm:small-class} and Corollary \ref{cor:cp-type-III-anti-fin} in this paper.
+We will show that the above three types of $C^*$-algebras are invariance under strong Morita equivalence and under essential extension.
+Here, a $C^*$-algebra $B$ is an \emph{essential extension} of a $C^*$-algebra $A$ if $A$ is an essential ideal of $B$ (in the sense that $I\cap A\neq (0)$ for every non-zero closed ideal $I$ of $B$).

 \begin{thm} Let $A$ and $B$ be $C^*$-algebras.